cldwalker/logseq-query/README.md

 ### Testing

-Run all tests with `clj -X:bb:test`.
+Run all tests with `nbb-logseq -cp src:test:resources test/test_runner.cljs`.

 End to end query tests are in `cldwalker.logseq-query.queries-test`.
 These tests query against the logseq graph `test-notes`.
 Each query/test has its own pages